lairbally/stockonyou/README.md

 # stockonyou
-Stock on You: Unraveling Financial Complexity - An Intricate Covariance-based Network Analysis of Top 50 S&amp;P Stocks' Returns
+Stock on You: Unraveling Financial Complexity - An Intricate Covariance-based Network Analysis of the Top 50 S&amp;P Stocks